damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ![Successful build](/images/blogimages/ci-deployment-and-environments/build.png){: .shadow}

 Because the audience of your website grew, you've hired a developer to help you.
 Now you have a team.
-Let's see, how teamwork changes the workflow.
+Let's see how teamwork changes the workflow.

-## Dealing with teamwork
+## Dealing with Teamwork

 Now there’s two of you working in the same repository.
 It is no longer convenient to use the `master` branch for development.
 You decide to use separate branches